Arcanorum/rogueworld/guides/items/ITEMS.md

 There are 2/3 kinds of sprite that an item expects, as defined in the configs.

 - A GUI icon.
 This is what appears in the hotbar and any item related panels.
 - A pickup sprite.
-When an item is dropped a pickup entity is created for it on the floor, which needs it's own sprite.
-Typcially this is the same as the GUI icon but with a border.
+When an item is dropped a pickup entity is created for it on the floor, which needs it's own sprite (that looks like the GUI icon but with a border).
+Fortunately this is generated automatically using the matching GUI icon when the client is started, so we don't have to worry about creating this one.
 - A projectile sprite.
 For weapons that shoot something, the projectile that was created should have it's own sprite.

 >The following item asset files must be in .PNG format.